 Oat flour is easily accessible everywhere, and if you don’t have any – you can blend some oats.

 The peanut flour is fantastic, as it is high in protein, and it brings peanutty flavor to the dough.

 If you are not a fan of peanuts, you might substitute it for more oat flour or almond flour.
 I haven’t tried it, so I can’t be 100% certain if it will work, but let me know if you try it!

 You will need 1 tbsp of it.

-Instead of using a lot of oil, we will substitute it with tahini, which is high in fat, also higher in protein, and rich in many nutrients including Zinc, Calcium, Magnesium, Potassium, Iron!
+Instead of using a lot of oil, we will substitute it with tahini, which is high in fat, higher in protein, and rich in many nutrients including Zinc, Calcium, Magnesium, Potassium, and Iron!

 We will use the amount to make everything combine well, without making the dough too sweet.

-Plant milk will help the dough get wet, without increasing the calories by adding more oil, tahini, or syrup.
+Plant milk will help the dough get wet, without the need of adding more oil, or syrup.

 The fig paste

-As the dried figs are incredibly sweet, we will not add any other syrup or sweetener, but just a bit of water, to blend them easier.
+As the dried figs are quite sweet, we will not add any other syrup or sweetener, but just a bit of water, to blend them easier.